Cloud Data Security and Compliance Best Practices

 How secure is cloud computing?
 Well, every week it seems there is a notable or high-profile breach in security or ransomware attack.
 There is no end to attack vectors or threat actors looking to compromise data.
 The number of threats and those looking to steal, compromise, or destroy data is not going away any time soon.
 Businesses today must be vigilant about security.
 A huge part of security vigilance is threat protection.

 Effective threat protection means organizations today go on the offensive and are proactive about security.
 A reactive stance these days is not enough and is dangerous.
-Businesses who take the reactive approach are often the ones that make high-profile data breach headlines.
+Businesses that take the reactive approach are often the ones that make high-profile data breach headlines.

-Hybrid cloud infrastructure that spans both on-premises and public cloud environments make it more of a challenge for organizations to have the visibility and tools needed to properly manage, maintain, and secure their environments.
+Hybrid cloud infrastructure that spans both on-premises and public cloud environments makes it more of a challenge for organizations to have the visibility and tools needed to properly manage, maintain, and secure their environments.

 Often, small to mid-sized businesses are in the sights of attackers due to fewer resources both financially and in terms of technology and personnel to ward off attacks.
 A recent study by healthsecurity.com found that 71% of ransomware attacks targeted small businesses for this reason.
 Threat protection is a key area of securing today’s technology infrastructures since it means organizations are proactively looking for threats and remediating them.